hasura/graphql-engine/docs/graphql/cloud/dedicated-vpc.rst

 Introduction
 ------------

-Customers can request a Dedicated VPC to be provisioned for them on Hasura Cloud so that they have better isolation in terms of their project placement and they can initiate VPC peering with their own networks for secure connectivity.
+Users can request a Dedicated VPC to be provisioned for them on Hasura Cloud so that they have better isolation in terms of their project placement and they can initiate VPC peering with their own networks for secure connectivity.